Effects of particle-hole fluctuations on the superfluid transition in two-dimensional atomic Fermi gases: Numerical Results and Discussions

 In this section, we explore the impact of the particle-hole channel on the pairing phenomena and the BKT transition of a 2D Fermi gas.
 We begin by examining the behavior of the pairing gap $\Delta$ at zero temperature with and without the particle-hole channel contributions.
-Plotted in Fig.~\ref{fig:chiphT0}(a) is $\Delta$ as a function of interaction.
+Plotted in Fig.~\ref{fig:chiphT0}(a) is $\Delta$ as a function of interaction, parameterized by $\ln(k_\text{F}a_\text{2D})$.
 For comparison, we plot the results both without (black solid line) and with the particle-hole channel effect, with the particle-hole susceptibility $\langle{\chi_\text{ph}\rangle}$ averaged at level 1 (red dashed curve) and level 2 (blue dot-dashed curve), respectively.
 The corresponding $\langle{\chi_\text{ph}\rangle}$ is shown in Fig.~\ref{fig:chiphT0}(b).
-For all cases, $\Delta$ decreases monotonically from BEC to BCS, as expected.
+Compared to Fig.~\ref{fig:chiphTc}, the difference in$\langle\chi_{\text{ph}}\rangle $ is larger at $T=0$ than at $T=T_\text{BKT}$.
+For all cases, $\Delta$ increases monotonically from BCS to BEC, as expected.
 A substantial reduction of $\Delta$ by the particle-hole fluctuations occurs in the crossover and BCS regimes.
 In the BEC regime, $\langle{\chi_\text{ph}\rangle}$ approaches zero, rendering the particle-hole channel effect negligible.
 Consistent with Fig.~\ref{fig:chiphT0}(b), level 2 averaging showed a weaker particle-hole effect, and thus a smaller reduction of $\Delta(T=0)$.
-Note that in Fig.~\ref{fig:chiphT0}(b), there exists a kink around $\mu=0$ in $\langle{\chi_\text{ph}\rangle}$ for both levels of averaging, mainly because the Fermi surface shrinks to zero abruptly with a finite slope as a function of increasing pairing strength.
-The Fermi function in the integrand of $\langle{\chi_\text{ph}\rangle}$ becomes a step function at zero $T$, resulting in a delta function in the derivative of the integrand of $\langle{\chi_\text{ph}\rangle}$ and hence a discontinuity when crossing $\mu=0$ (See Appendix \ref{sec:AppA} for details).
-This slope discontinuity becomes more prominent in the level 2 average, since the range for $k < k_\mu$ in the average shrinks to zero abruptly when $\mu= 0$ \footnote{It should be noted that $\mu=0$ occurs at $\ln (k_Fa_\text{2D}) \approx -0.25 $ and -0.175 for level 1 and 2 averaging, respectively, as they are calculated with the self-consistent solutions of $T_\text{BKT}$.}.
+Note that in Fig.~\ref{fig:chiphT0}(b), there exists a kink where $\mu=0$ in $\langle{\chi_\text{ph}\rangle}$ for both levels of averaging, mainly because the Fermi surface shrinks to zero abruptly with a finite slope as a function of increasing pairing strength.
+The Fermi function in the integrand of $\langle{\chi_\text{ph}\rangle}$ becomes a step function at zero $T$, resulting in a Dirac delta function in the derivative of the integrand of $\langle{\chi_\text{ph}\rangle}$ and hence a slope discontinuity when crossing $\mu=0$ (See Appendix \ref{sec:AppA} for details).
+This slope discontinuity becomes more prominent in the level 2 average, since the range for $k < k_\mu$ in the average also shrinks to zero abruptly when $\mu= 0$ \footnote{It should be noted that $\mu=0$ occurs at $\ln (k_Fa_\text{2D}) \approx -0.25 $ and -0.175 for level 1 and 2 averaging, respectively, as they are calculated with the self-consistent solutions of $T_\text{BKT}$.}.